 Tuong Dai Chua Kito Vua (Christ the King Monument)

-Christ the King, the Statue of Jesus standing on the Little Mountain has always been the pride of the locals.
-The Statue is 32 meters high compared to the Christ the Redeemer of Rio de Janeiro Brazil at the height of 38 meters.
-Following the staircase leading to the top, you can enjoy the spectacular view of the Statue and a breathtaking panorama view of the whole city.
+Christ the King, the Statue of Jesus standing on the Little Mountain, has always been the pride of the locals.
+The Statue is 32 meters high, compared to Christ the Redeemer of Rio de Janeiro, Brazil, at 38 meters.
+Following the staircase leading to the top, you can enjoy a spectacular view of the Statue and a breathtaking panorama view of the whole city.
 This is one of the most popular attractions in Vung Tau.

 Hours: 7 AM – 5 PM